Buddhi19/AI-From-Scratch/README.md

 4. **Read Papers**: Follow research on [arXiv](https://arxiv.org/list/cs.AI/recent) and implement key ideas
 5. **Teach Others**: Explaining concepts reinforces your understanding

-## 📅 Sample 6-Month Learning Plan

-### Month 1: Foundations
-- Week 1-2: Mathematics review (linear algebra, calculus, probability)
-- Week 3-4: Python programming and scientific libraries

-### Month 2: ML Basics
-- Week 1-2: Machine learning fundamentals and supervised learning
-- Week 3-4: Feature engineering and model evaluation

-### Month 3: Deep Learning
-- Week 1-2: Neural networks and deep learning basics
-- Week 3-4: Framework mastery (PyTorch or TensorFlow)

-### Month 4: Specialization
-- Week 1-2: Choose a specialization (NLP, CV, or RL) and learn fundamentals
-- Week 3-4: Advanced topics in your chosen specialization

-### Month 5: Applications
-- Week 1-2: MLOps basics and model deployment
-- Week 3-4: Build an end-to-end project in your specialization

-### Month 6: Advanced Topics
-- Week 1-2: Ethics, safety, and responsible AI
-- Week 3-4: Research breakthroughs and cutting-edge techniques

-## 🔄 How to Update This Roadmap

-This roadmap is meant to be a living document.
-To keep it updated:

-1. **Follow Recent Research**: Update with breakthroughs from conferences like NeurIPS, ICML, ICLR
-2. **Community Input**: Encourage pull requests for new resources
-3. **Resource Verification**: Periodically check that all links are working
-4. **Practical Application**: Adjust based on industry requirements and feedback

----

 📌 **Remember**: The journey to mastering AI is a marathon, not a sprint.
 Consistency is key!